victor/Git-Xcode-4/git_xcode_script.markdown

 # Demo 3 ...

-# Trick - Create a path to send by e-mail
+# Trick - Create a pacth to send by e-mail

 A nice feature is that you can modify some code, create a patch and send to another person by e-mail.
 There are lots of ways to do that.
 Here are somes: